ahmersiddiqui9889/Mini_Tools/README.md

 <b>2.
 Flappy Bird 🐦</b><br>
 &emsp;&emsp;Game in which a bird flies its way through obstacles by clicking/tapping

-<b>3.
-Typing Speed Test 📈</b><br>
-&emsp;&emsp;Program which determines the approx typing speed of user by making him type some paragraphs

 <b>4.
 Touch Typing Tutorial ⌨️</b><br>
 &emsp;&emsp;Program for teaching a user 'touch typing'.
 Touch typing refers to typing without looking at keyboard